awsdocs/amazon-rds-user-guide/doc_source/MySQL.KnownIssuesAndLimitations.md

 **To disable InnoDB file\-per\-table tablespaces**
 + To disable InnoDB file\-per\-table tablespaces, set the *innodb\_file\_per\_table* parameter to `0` in the parameter group for the DB instance\.

-For information on updating a parameter group, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+For information on updating a parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 When you have enabled or disabled InnoDB file\-per\-table tablespaces, you can issue an `ALTER TABLE` command to move a table from the global tablespace to its own tablespace, or from its own tablespace to the global tablespace as shown in the following example: